You never forget your first.

 But there are a couple of gems.
 “Did You Ever Love Me” is a pretty strong ballad that actually holds your attention and the self-esteem anthem “Beautiful U R,” one of the few times she attempts an uptempo track, is fun and energetic but not gimmicky.
 Thankfully, she doesn’t sing “beautiful you arr-rah, arr-rah, arr-rah” at the end of every line.

-The real standout is “Where Do We Go 2.”
-Yeah, it kinda sounds like Leona Lewis’ leftovers, but it’s the perfect blend of energy and powerful vocals, something Deborah seemed to struggle to find.
+The surprising standout is “Where Do We Go 2.”
+Yeah, it kinda sounds like Leona Lewis’ leftovers, but it’s the perfect blend of energy and powerful vocals, something Deborah seemed to struggle to find elsewhere.

-Deborah may no longer be the head-turning goddess of my youth, but she’s still worth a look.
+Deborah may not be undefeated hitmaker of my youth, but she’s still pretty formidable.
 At just $8 on iTunes, even the most recession-ravaged consumer can consider a purchase.

 Best tracks: “Where Do We Go 2,” “Did You Ever Love Me,” “Beautiful U R”